michaelalfaro/200-r-bootcamp/index.md

 	- [Modeling exercise]({{site.baseurl}}/assets/EEB_201_Lloyd-Smith_exercises-1.pdf)
 <!-- 	- [Plotting Exercise 1]({{ site.baseurl }}/assets/Lohmueller_R_homework_exercise1.2017.pdf)
  -->
- #### How do I turn in my homework?

-Please create a **single pdf document** that includes your work for all of the in class and after class exercises.
-Name the file as "lastname_firstname.pdf".
-Upload the file to [http://bit.ly/eeb201HW](http://bit.ly/eeb201HW).

-All assignments are due **Friday September 27th by 5:00 PM**.
 <!-- #### Thursday 15 September
 - 9-10:00 Working with data [slides]({{ site.baseurl }}/assets/KEL_plot_slides.day2.pdf) [Analyze SNPs R code]({{ site.baseurl }}/assets/AnalyzeSNPdata.2016.student.R) *Lohmueller*
 - 10:30-12:00 Using R for statistical analyses *Pinter-Wollman*